synerg5g/Pyramis/docs/dev-docs.md

 // class python .
 Type represents a recursive C ++ struct .
 class Type {
     public :
-        ident; , // top - level name of the type thing; , // array or simple type ?
+        ident ,       // top - level name of the type thing ,       // array or simple type ?
-        indirection; , // count of pointer indirection subs; // map of attributes of this type to their python.Types
+        indirection , // count of pointer indirection subs          // map of attributes of this type to their python.Types

         // Defines rules for equivalent types and returns true
         // if two equivalent types are compared .